Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Detailed proofs

 thus we obtain the modified equation (whatever the choice of $\relaxparletter_1 \in \reals$)

-which is the desired result from \Cref{thm:FirstOrder} for $\consmomentsnumber = 1$ upon dividing by the constant $\productrelaxation = \bigO{1}$.
-Observe that the term $\productrelaxation$ is never present in the computations by \cite{dubois2019nonlinear} because they are done on the original \lbm scheme \Cref{eq:SchemeAB} or \Cref{eq:SchemeFullyOperator} which has only one time step.
+giving the desired result for $\consmomentsnumber = 1$ upon dividing by the constant $\productrelaxation$.
+We explicitly see the target PDE.
+Observe that the term $\productrelaxation$ is never present in the computations by \cite{dubois2019nonlinear} because they are done on the original \lbm scheme \eqref{eq:SchemeAB} or \eqref{eq:SchemeFullyOperator} which has only one time step.
 For instance, in \cite{dubois2019nonlinear}, the multi-step nature of the problem, generated by the non-conserved moments relaxing away from the equilibrium, is damped at the very beginning of the procedure by performing the Taylor expansions of the scheme on the non-conserved variables and then plugging them into the expansions for the conserved moments.

-Before proceeding, let us utilize the previous equation to get rid of the time derivatives in the second order terms.
-This is in general not compulsory but constitutes the policy by \cite{dubois2008equivalent, dubois2019nonlinear} and is common to all the approaches (Chapman-Enskog, equivalent equation, Maxwell iteration, \emph{etc.}) in order to find the value of the diffusion coefficients from the second-order terms.
-Notice that in this case, where $\consmomentsnumber = 1$, $\gammaDubois{1}{\cdot}$ is a scalar here denoted $\gammaDuboisScalar{1}$ for brevity.
+Before clarifying the terms at the next order in the modified equation (for any $\momentletter_1$) or equivalently, finding the precise expression of the truncation error (for $\momentletter_1 \equiv \tilde{\momentletter}_1$ solution of the target PDE), let us utilize the previous equation to get rid of the time derivatives in the second order terms.
+This can be rigorously done if $\momentletter_1 \equiv \tilde{\momentletter}_1$, where $ \tilde{\momentletter}_1$ is the smooth solution of the target PDE and yields the truncation error.
+For any $\momentletter_1$, this is formal because one assumes that differentiation preserves the asymptotic relations from the symbol $\bigO{\cdot}$.
+This process constitutes the policy by \cite{dubois2008equivalent, dubois2019nonlinear} and is common to all the approaches (Chapman-Enskog, equivalent equation, Maxwell iteration, \emph{etc.}) in order to find the value of the diffusion coefficients from the second-order terms.
+Moreover, this is classical for \fd schemes, see \cite{warming1974modified, carpentier1997derivation}.
+Notice that in this case, where $\consmomentsnumber = 1$, $\gammaDubois{1}{\cdot}$ is a scalar, here denoted $\gammaDuboisScalar{1}$ for brevity.

-These equalities are formal and obtained by taking advantage either of the chain rule, since the moments at equilibrium are functions of the conserved moments, or of the re-injection of \Cref{eq:DerivationPreviousOrder} by assuming that the differentiation preserves the asymptotic relations from the symbol $\bigO{\cdot}$.
-This way of proceeding is fully understood in the framework of \fd schemes for PDEs, see \cite{warming1974modified, allaire2007numerical}.
+These formal equalities are obtained by taking advantage either of the chain rule, since the moments at equilibrium are functions of the conserved moments, or of the re-injection of \eqref{eq:DerivationPreviousOrder} by assuming that the differentiation preserves the asymptotic relations from the symbol $\bigO{\cdot}$.
+These equalities become rigorous and lack of the $\bigO{\spacestep}$ term if $\momentletter_1 \equiv \tilde{\momentletter}_1$, the smooth solution of the target PDE.